 If you’re doing a marketing campaign, you’ve certainly heard a variety of industry terms when it comes to a “marketing list”.
-Mailing list, sales leads, response lists, specialty list, email marketing…what’s the difference?
+Mailing lists, sales leads, response lists, specialty lists, email marketing…what’s the difference?
 What will work best for you?

 First, let’s tackle the “list vs. leads” debacle.
 Leads are generally when people opt in to receive information – so these prospects are actively looking for your product or service.
 A list is a collection of names, addresses, phone numbers and a variety of other “selects” known about each individual or business that is used by companies or individuals to send marketing material to multiple recipients.
 Lists are less “hot” than leads, but with the targeting abilities of marketing list companies today, a list can be very effective and more cost effective.

 Response data is similar to sales leads in that the prospect has recently made the effort to get in contact with the advertiser.
 In general, “response lists are the most effective if the prospects have made the request [for information] within the last three months.
 These prospects are ideal for highly targeted direct mail campaigns and are commonly referred to as ‘hotline buyers’.”
 (US Data Corporation)

 A specialty list is more like a boutique marketing list.
 If you’re selling gardening gloves and want to target gardeners, you’ll need a specialty list of gardening enthusiasts.
 Whether these are subscribers to the Garden Gate Magazine or members of the National Gardening Association, your specialty list will consist of people interested in gardening.
 These people haven’t necessarily been actively searching for gardening gloves, but they are the most likely audience to be interested in them.
 Generally, specialty lists cost more than a general marketing list, but the response rates are much higher and the extra investment pays off in the end.